tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. hint::

-  To cleanup your :file:`WAPTWUA` folder, you can remove no longer needed Windows updates.
+  To cleanup your :file:`waptwua` folder, you can remove no longer needed Windows updates.
 WAPT server will only re-download deleted updates if one of the WAPT equipped hosts requests it;